kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A Session consists of a connection between a QUIC client and server.

 A session is established after the necessary QUIC, WebTransport, and MoqTransfork handshakes.
-The MoqTransfork handshake consists of version information and an optional ROLE extension, signaling if the endpoint supports only supports publishing or subscribing.
+The MoqTransfork handshake consists of version and extension negotiation.

 The intent is that sessions are chained together via relays.
 A broadcaster could establish a session with an CDN ingest edge while the viewers establish separate sessions to CDN distribution edges.
 A MoqTransfork session is hop-by-hop, but the application should be designed end-to-end.

 ## Broadcast
-A Broadcast is a collection of tracks from a single producer, identified by a unique name within the session.
+A Broadcast is a collection of tracks from a single producer identified by a unique path within the session.
 A MoqTransfork session may be used to publish and subscribe to multiple, potentially unrelated, broadcasts.

+A broadcast path is an a UTF-8 string which may be discovered using a prefix.
+Correlated broadcasts should utilize this and share a path, for example: `meeting.1234.alice` and `meeting.1234.bob` A subscriber could then discover all broadcasts starting with `meeting.1234.`

 The application determines if tracks within a broadcast are correlated.
 For example, a "video" track and "audio" track could share timestamp domains.